 Don't Make Retirement Investing Decisions Based on a Headline

-The other day I saw a headline “Cancer overtaking heart disease as leading cause of death in many states”.
+The other day I saw a headline that read “Cancer overtaking heart disease as leading cause of death in many states”.
 The headline grabbed my attention and I continued to read to see if my state was one of the states where cancer was on the rise.
-Upon further investigation I found that cancer deaths per capita are lower now than at any time in recorded history.
-What is really happening is that with fewer smokers and healthier lifestyles, heart disease is killing less people thus making cancer, with the lowest death rate in history, the number one cause of death in certain states.
+Upon further investigation, I found that cancer deaths per capita are lower now than at any time in recorded history.
+What is really happening is that with fewer smokers and healthier lifestyles, heart disease is killing fewer people thus making cancer, with the lowest death rate in history, the number one cause of death in certain states.

 I don’t think there was any attempt to deceive the reader in the headline about cancer and heart disease, but I see on an almost daily basis attention grabbing headlines from the financial media that will say anything to capture the reader’s or listener’s attention no matter how deceptive their headlines might be.